Claremore, Oklahoma: Demographics

-There were 6,283 households, out of which 33.6% had children under the age of 18 living with them, 49.6% were married couples living together, 12.4% had a female householder with no husband present, and 33.7% were non-families.
-29.7% of all households were made up of individuals, and 13.8% had someone living alone who was 65 years of age or older.
+Of the 6,283 households, 33.6% had children under 18 living with them, 49.6% were married couples living together, 12.4% had a female householder with no husband present, and 33.7% were not families.
+About 29.7% of all households were made up of individuals, and 13.8% had someone living alone who was 65 or older.
 The average household size was 2.43 and the average family size was 3.02.

-In the town, the population was spread out, with 26.7% under the age of 18, 9.0% from 18 to 24, 27.6% from 25 to 44, 19.8% from 45 to 64, and 16.9% who were 65 years of age or older.
+In the town, the age distribution was 26.7% under 18, 9.0% from 18 to 24, 27.6% from 25 to 44, 19.8% from 45 to 64, and 16.9% who were 65 or older.
 The median age was 36 years.
 For every 100 females, there were 89.5 males.
-For every 100 females age 18 and over, there were 86.1 males.
+For every 100 females 18 and over, there were 86.1 males.

-The median income for a household in the town was $34,547, and the median income for a family was $45,810.
+The median income for a household in the town was $34,547, and for a family was $45,810.
 Males had a median income of $36,227 versus $21,742 for females.
 The per capita income for the town was $17,853.
-About 8.9% of families and 11.9% of the population were below the poverty line, including 15.4% of those under the age of 18 and 15.0% of those 65 and older.
+About 8.9% of families and 11.9% of the population were below the poverty line, including 15.4% of those under 18 and 15.0% of those 65 and older.

 Education

-Claremore is home to the main campus of Rogers State University, which grants a master's degree and bachelor's and associate's degrees.
+Claremore is home to the main campus of Rogers State University, which grants master's, bachelor's, and associate's degrees.
 The university serves more than 4,300 students.
-It is the only public four-year university in the Tulsa Metropolitan Area.
+It is the only public four-year university in the Tulsa metropolitan area.

 Claremore is also home to one of four campuses of Northeast Tech, a vocational training school.
 The Claremore campus serves over 200 students and offers both full-time and short-term classes.

-Public school district serving Claremore is the Claremore Independent School District, consisting of Claremore High School, Will Rogers Junior High, Catalayah Elementary, Westside Elementary, Claremont Elementary, Stuart Roosa Elementary, and the Alternative Learning Center.
+The public school district serving Claremore is the Claremore Independent School District, consisting of Claremore High School, Will Rogers Junior High, Catalayah Elementary, Westside Elementary, Claremont Elementary, and Stuart Roosa Elementary Schools, and the Alternative Learning Center.
 The first school in the Claremore area was opened to students in 1870.
-The first major high school was built in 1919; it was the most expensive public school building in the state of Oklahoma at the time.
+The first major high school was built in 1919; it was the most expensive public-school building in Oklahoma at the time.
 The building was used as a school for almost 80 years, until 1999.
 The increasing costs of maintenance of the old building forced its closure.

 Economy

 Claremore's economy is diversified.
 Baker Hughes, an oil field services company, has a large presence in the town.
-Together with several other large companies, it is located in Claremore Industrial Park.
-This is only a few miles from the Tulsa Port of Catoosa, located on the Verdigris and Arkansas rivers.
+Together with several other large companies, it is located in Claremore Industrial Park. which is only a few miles from the Tulsa Port of Catoosa, located on the Verdigris and Arkansas Rivers.
 Coal mining is also an important industry; strip-style mines are operating on both the north and south sides of town.